Darrel R. Falk: Career and research

 His research interests have included molecular genetics of Drosophila melanogaster, organization of genes; and mechanism of repair of chromosome breaks.

+Christian beliefs

 Falk is a Christian and believes in theistic evolution.
 He is the past president (2009-2012) of The BioLogos Foundation, founded by geneticist Francis Collins, which seeks to find "harmony between science and biblical faith" by advocating for "an evolutionary understanding of God’s creation".

 He has authored a book on the creation–evolution controversy titled Coming to Peace with Science: Bridging the Worlds Between Faith and Biology (InterVarsity Press, 2004), with a foreword by Collins.
 He has been critical of the intelligent design movement and written about the movement frequently on The BioLogos Foundation's website.

+In May 2025, Falk started a Substack addressing the fraught relationship between science and Evangelical Christianity, particularly in the context of the dismantling of science initiated in the early months of Trump's second presidency.
+It began with a three-part series entitled "Challenging Times for Science in America."